152 mm 45 caliber Pattern 1892: 152 50 Tampella

 Already toward the end of the World War II the Tampella company was ordered to construct new gun barrels for 152/45 C guns.
 Due to the end of the war this did not happen, but in the early 1950s funds became available for modernizing the guns.
 The Tampella barrel was longer than the original at 50 calibers and it had different, progressive rifling with 48 1.25 mm deep grooves instead of the original constant 38 1.0 mm deep grooves.
 Due to these changes the modernized gun could not use the ammunition of the original guns and new ammunition was developed for it using cased charges.
 The maximum range of the modernized gun was 25 km.
 The new barrels were also equipped with muzzle brakes.
 The new guns were given the designation 152 50 T and they started equipping coastal batteries in 1959.
 A total of 29 guns were converted.
 In 1960s concern for the vulnerability of fixed guns against napalm led to adding a protective metal cupola for the guns.
 An overpressurization system was also fitted.
 The cupola was built of thin metal and provided only very limited armour protection against small shrapnel.
 Smaller changes to the gun mounting were also made, including replacing the recoil springs.
 The modernized guns replaced older 152/45 C guns but some original models remained in less important positions.
 The Bolax battery was unique in that the cupola armour was fitted but the guns themselves were not modernized.
 By the 1980s the 152 50 T was in turn being replaced with the 130 53 TK and all were withdrawn from service by 2003.

+Estonian use

+Estonia used the 152 mm cannon as railway artillery on an armored train in its Armored Train Regiment.